 It would seem that living in a catchment area can be a business in itself.

 Living in a catchment area can be expensive work, and that’s before you even factor in paying for private schools if you wish to do so.
 The demand is understandable – at the end of the day, parents want the best for their kids.
 It seems their willing to pay for it too.

 If you’re already a property owner in a sought-after catchment area without the need for the local schools, you also have a decision to make about whether or not to sell.

-If you’re exploring the idea of selling, speak to one of our property experts, who will be happy to look at your options, review your local area and recommend that’s in line with your local market.
+If you’re exploring the idea of selling, speak to one of our property experts, who will be happy to look at your options, review your local area and recommend a price that’s in line with your local market.

 Intrigued but need more information, check out some more emoov blogs:

 Not ready to go? 😁